 - If you’re not logged in, you’ll be prompted to sign in or create an account

-- Choose a name for your clone and select which team to add it to
+- Choose a name for your clone and select which workspace to add it to

 - Click Clone to create your copy